On 18 June 2019, the Twitter account StrataGeoData posted an image of a giant ammonite fossil:

 From our office, we run two companies that I founded: Strata GeoData Services (known as SGDS Hive) and our non-profit society Below BC.
 The latter is what this visit was done under as we recently received a grant from Geoscience BC to explore parts of British Columbia’s geological heritage.
 We are using a variety of methods to digitise collections and sites to use for educational purposes and to allow people from all over to explore our geological heritage.

 Ammonites went extinct at the end of the Cretaceous period at the same time as the dinosaurs, 65 million years ago.
-But in the 140 million years before that event, some species of ammonites evolved into very large, very capable predators.
-The specimen shown in the tweet is far from the largest ammonite fossil on record.
+But in the 140 million years before that event, some species of ammonites evolved into very large, very capable predators, and the specimen shown in the tweet is far from the largest ammonite fossil on record.
 That honor belongs to a 78-million-year-old fossil of the ammonite species Parapuzosia seppenradensis found near the town of Munster, Germany.
-The animal that formed this incomplete fossil would have been over 8 feet in diameter.
+The animal that formed this incomplete fossil would have been over eight feet in diameter.